• Skip to primary navigation

 • .You can also add a drop of milk so that it is sealed well.

-• Heat a pan of oil and deep fry the karanjis until they are golden brown.
+• Heat a pan of oil and deep fry the karanjis on medium heat until they are golden brown.

 • Karanjis are now ready to be served .
 Enjoy!